KyleGospo/docs.bazzite.gg/src/Handheld_and_HTPC_edition/Handheld_Wiki/Steam_Deck.md

 - It should function nearly identical to SteamOS with the benefits of [Fedora Atomic Desktop](https://fedoraproject.org/atomic-desktops/):
   - Layer Fedora packages to the image without losing them between updates/reboots.
   - Newer package upgrades including the Linux kernel and drivers.
-  - Printing support and other basic features that would make Bazzite viable for daily usage.
 - Regressions may occur since this Bazzite upgrades base packages faster than SteamOS.
 - View our [FAQ](https://faq.bazzite.gg) for more information.